ekernf01/ekernf01.github.io/_posts/2022-06-15-miracles_2_knockoffs.md

 - for [any graphical model](https://arxiv.org/abs/1903.00434)
 - when the distribution family is unknown, [with generative networks](https://arxiv.org/abs/1811.06687)

-This is all done with no assumptions whatsoever on $P(Y|X)$.
+This is all done with no assumptions whatsoever on $P(Y\mid X)$.
 It can be complicated and nonlinear; it can have wild outliers and cauchy-distributed errors; or it can be linear with Gaussian noise.
 This works regardless.

 ### That's all